framesurge/perseus/docs/next/en-US/fundamentals/debugging.md

 ## Client-side debugging

-Unfortunately, debugging Wasm isn't the best experience yet, as debuggers really aren't too well equipped for this just yet.
+Unfortunately, debugging Wasm isn't the best experience yet, as debuggers really aren't too well-equipped for this just yet.
 Usually, the best policy here is to use some good old `println!` logging, but you might quickly discover that `println!()`, `dbg!()`, etc. don't actually work at all in the browser.
 One day, this will hopefully change, but, for now, you can use [`web_log!()`](=macro.web_log@perseus), which behaves exactly like `println!()` to print to the browser console.
 Note that Perseus enforces that all the types it exposes implement `Debug`, so you shouldn't have any problems when debugging things coming from Perseus.

 Using this macro on the engine-side will lead to it just calling `println!()`, but you could also use `dbg!()` in such cases, as it's often more convenient.